ZaQuarius15/programming-univbasics-4-array-methods/README.md

 We've got two useful methods that give us the first and last elements of an array.

-The `.first` method will return the _firs_ element of an array.
+The `.first` method will return the _first_ element of an array.
 As with the other methods we've seen here, it does not change the return value of the original array.